Therapy for the Highly Sensitive Person in San Antonio

 -

-Being a Highly Sensitive Person (HSP) is a natural temperament trait - not a mental health condition.
+Being a Highly Sensitive Person (HSP) is a natural temperament trait - not a mental health diagnosis.
 Many HSPs simply process sensory and emotional input more deeply than others.
 For some, past trauma or attachment wounds can amplify sensitivity, making the world feel even more overwhelming.

 -

 Being an HSP means your nervous system is naturally wired to feel and process things more deeply than most.
-Borderline Personality Disorder, on the other hand, is a mental health condition that involves intense struggles with self-image, mood, and relationships.
+Borderline Personality Disorder, on the other hand, is a mental health diagnosis that involves intense struggles with self-image, mood, and relationships.

-Sometimes, they can show up together - a person can be highly sensitive and have BPD.
-But my specialty isn’t in working with BPD.
 I’m here to help you understand and care for your sensitivity, heal attachment wounds, and work through any trauma that may make your emotions feel bigger and harder to hold alone.

 -

 HSP means your nervous system is more sensitive to stimuli and emotion.
 Bipolar Disorder is a mood disorder involving distinct episodes of mania and depression.
-You can be an HSP and not have Bipolar, and vice versa.
+You can be an HSP and not have a Bipolar diagnosis, and vice versa.
 I don’t treat Bipolar Disorder specifically, but if you’re highly sensitive and dealing with anxiety, attachment, or trauma, I can help you find tools to feel calmer and more grounded.

 -